 Deferred tax assets arise from overpayment or advance payment of taxes in relation to taxable income.
-In 2023, NLP records a deferred tax asset in its balance sheet (see Appendix 4).
-NLP does not utilise deferred tax assets as Tier 3 capital as these are redeemed on an annual basis within Nordea Group.
+In 2024, NLP records a deferred tax asset in its balance sheet (see Appendix 4).
+NLP utilises deferred tax assets as Tier 3 capital.
+In 2024, an amount of EUR 1m was available as Tier 3 capital.